-Soft Pumpkin Praline Bars – SUPER soft pumpkin bars studded with chocolate chips, candied pecans, and plenty of pumpkin pie spice!!
-A FAST and EASY dessert that feeds a crowd for your fall and winter celebrations!!
+Soft Pumpkin Bars (with Cake Mix!) — SUPER soft pumpkin bars studded with chocolate chips, candied pecans, and plenty of pumpkin pie spice!!
+A FAST and EASY pumpkin dessert that feeds a crowd for your fall and winter celebrations!!

 - Evaporated milk